Reporter Outreach Logo

 Building a Penalty-Proof Profile

 Diversify link types.
-The strongest profiles include a mix of editorial placements, targeted niche edits on high-traffic pages, contextual links from topically relevant content, and organic links earned through valuable resources.
+The strongest profiles include a mix of editorial placements, targeted niche edits on high-traffic pages, and organic links earned through valuable resources.
 No single type should dominate.

 Prioritize editorial links.
 Links placed by journalists in editorial content are the gold standard.
 They are indistinguishable from organic links because they are organic links.
-This is what digital PR delivers, and it is why Authority Hacker found that 93.8% of link builders now say quality matters more than quantity.
+This is what digital PR delivers, and it is the only category that carries zero penalty risk by design.

 Vet every provider.
 If you are working with an agency, ask: Where do the links come from?
 Can I approve each placement before it goes live?
 What is the anchor text strategy?
 Any provider that cannot answer transparently is a risk.